eduardorasgado/udacity_SDC_algorithms/README.md

 # udacity_SDC_algorithms
-A bunch of functional self-driving cars scripts I wrote and learned from AI Udacity course
+A bunch of functional self-driving cars scripts I wrote and learned from the AI Udacity course